joaquimg/BilevelJuMP.jl/docs/src/theory.md

 <a id="32">[32]</a>
 DeNegre, Scott T., and Ted K. Ralphs.
 "A branch-and-cut algorithm for integer bilevel linear programs."
 Operations research and cyber-infrastructure.
 Springer, Boston, MA, 2009.
 65-78.

+<a id="33">[33]</a>
+Kleinert, Thomas.
+Algorithms for Mixed-Integer Bilevel Problems with Convex Followers.
+Diss.
+2021.

 =======